 A robust body of research, which includes work by Seres and our collaborators, has revealed the integral role the gut microbiome plays in overall human health.
 Increasingly the gut microbiome is understood as a pillar of essential functions such as metabolism, immune and inflammatory responses, and protection against potential invaders.
 Bacteria, a major component of the gut microbiome, can affect these various functions by producing metabolites which interact with other microbes and the host.
-Scientific understanding of the role of the microbiome and microbe-associated metabolites has advanced tremendously and is allowing development of therapeutics to treat a variety of serious diseases.
+Scientific understanding of the role of the microbiome and microbe-associated metabolites has advanced tremendously and is allowing development of therapeutics that may treat a variety of serious diseases.

 Over the past decade, Seres has pioneered the translation of microbiome insights into an entirely new class of medicines.
 Our microbiome therapeutics are consortia of bacteria in oral capsules that are designed to have specific functional pharmacological properties to modify the gut microbiome that are being investigated to see if they are able to treat and prevent disease.

 Studies show that microbiome therapeutics can drive pharmacological effects across multiple pathways simultaneously.